 THERAPEUTIC APPROACH TO CONCURRENT PCP AND PULMONARY TB IN PEOPLE LIVING WITH HIV/AIDS WITH VARIOUS DRUG HYPERSENSITIVITY REACTIONS

-Pneumocystis Carinii Pneumonia (PCP) and Pulmonary Tuberculosis (PTB) are the most frequent Opportunistic Infection (OI) in People living with HIV/AIDS (PLWHA), espcially whose CD4 counts<200 cells/mL.
+Pneumocystis Carinii Pneumonia (PCP) and Pulmonary Tuberculosis (PTB) are the most frequent Opportunistic Infection (OI) in People living with HIV/AIDS (PLWHA), especially whose CD4 counts<200 cells/mL.
 There is no pathognomonic sign and symptom of pneumocystis, radiographic imaging (chest radiograph) and blood examination.
-An intractable microorganism, can not be isolated or sustained in culture.
+An intractable microorganism cannot be isolated or sustained in culture.
 The diagnosis of PCP is complicated, based on the presumptive diagnosis.
 PCP should be treated optimally as soon as possible in order not to be fatal.
-We report a complicated case of a female 26 year-old, diagnosed with HIV infection on Highly Active Anti Retro Viral Therapy (HAART), PTB on Anti Tuberculosis Drugs (ATD) concurrent with PCP.
-She also has a history of various Drug Hypersensitivity Reactions (DHR) include Rifampycin, Cyprofloxacin and Cotrimoxazole.
+We report a complicated case of a female 26 y-old, diagnosed with HIV infection on Highly Active Anti Retro Viral Therapy (HAART), PTB on Anti Tuberculosis Drugs (ATD) concurrent with PCP.
+She also has a history of various Drug Hypersensitivity Reactions (DHR) include Rifampycin, Ciprofloxacin and Cotrimoxazole.
 DHR is unpredictable, and Clindamycin and Primaquin are the recommended alternative drugs for PCP, the strategic therapy is by Desensitization Protocols.

 9. Castro JG, Manzi G, Espinoza L, Campos M, Boulanger C. Concurrent PCP and TB pneumonia in HIV infected patients.
 Scand J Infect Dis 2007;39:1054-8.